 Vandalism or Destruction of Property includes littering, defacing, or damaging school property or the property of others.
-Parent or the student's financial responsible persons will be required to pay for damages.
-Student will be subject to Disciplinary Consequences.
-When appropriate, incident may be reported to law enforcement.
+The parent or the student's financial responsible persons will be required to pay for damages.
+The student will be subject to Disciplinary Consequences.
+When appropriate, the incident (s) may be reported to law enforcement.